 5.3 Set the GC instrument to the operating parameters.
 Allow the instrument to stabilize before proceeding with calibration and sample injections.
 Typical operating conditions for 100 percent dimethylpolysiloxane column are provided in Table 1.

 Table 1 Typical Operating Conditions

-(Clause 5.3)
+(Clauses 5.3 and 7.3.1)